jwhitis/AudioFile/README.md

 ...replacing PATH with the location of include/taglib/taglib.h on your computer.
 Once taglib-ruby is installed, you can install the remaining dependencies using `bundle install`.

+Finally, set up the database by running `rake db:migrate`.

 ### Usage

 To run AudioFile: